-The claims of the patent in effect at the time of the determination will be the basis for deciding whether "a SNQ" is present.
+The claims of the patent in effect at the time of the determination will be the basis for deciding whether "a substantial new question of patentability" (SNQ) is present.
 See 37 CFR 1.620(a).
 In a supplemental examination proceeding, the determination will be limited to a review of the claim(s) for which supplemental examination is requested.
 The Office will generally not initiate supplemental examination of any patent claims for which supplemental examination was not requested by the patent owner.